 Ideally, subterranean termites enter the house from underground.

-So, as long as there is wood touching the ground, you will still battle subterranean termites no matter how good the termite treatment was.
+So, as long as wood touches the ground, you will still battle subterranean termites no matter how good the termite treatment is.

 2.You have laid mulch close to the foundation of your home